SSG LUKE MURPHY

 Transported by truck, and thanks to the lifesaving measures by his men, 18 minutes after the blast SSG Murphy was in a field hospital being prepared for medevac to the Baghdad ER where he received several units of blood.
 Stabilized for transport to Landstuhl, Germany, SSG Murphy arrived at Walter Reed Army Medical Center within days of his injuries and remained there for a year enduring nearly thirty surgeries.
 SSG Murphy is grateful for the support he has received from the Tallahassee community.

-Luke enjoys being outdoors and enjoys outdoor activities such as gardening, hunting, fishing and all things in nature.
+Luke enjoys being outdoors and outdoor activities such as gardening, hunting, and fishing.
 A graduate of Florida State University, Luke enjoys attending FSU Football games and cheering on his alma mater.
-A real estate agent and a nationally recognized motivational speaker, Luke also works with disabled veterans, sharing his positive attitude and helping others to transition to their new normal.
+A real estate agent and a nationally recognized motivational speaker, Luke also works with injured Veterans, sharing his positive attitude and helping others to transition to their new normal.